-- You may feel less hungry when receiving radiation therapy. - It is important to not lose weight.
-Your body needs nutrition for healing. - How can I maintain my weight? - Do not skip meals. - If you eat smaller amounts, try to eat more often. - Have protein at every meal and snack. - It is also important to stay well hydrated.
-Drink plenty of water every day.
+- It is important to not lose weight.
+Your body needs nutrition for healing. - It is also important for you to stay hydrated. - How can I maintain my weight and stay well hydrated? - Do not skip meals. - If you eat smaller amounts, try to eat more often. - Have protein at every meal and snack. - o Drink plenty of water throughout the day.